john-tornblom/VoTE-scaling-experiments/README.md

 ## ACAS Xu Case Study
-On Ubuntu-flavored operating systems, you can invoke the following commands to install dependencies, generate makefiles, and compile the source code.
+On Ubuntu-flavored operating systems, you can invoke the following commands to install dependencies, compile the source code, and run the experiments.

 ```console
 john@localhost:$ sudo apt-get install autoconf libtool build-essential python-cffi